Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-As shown in Figure \ref{figure_dev01}, $\delta_0$ sends every \emph{negative geodesic}---oriented curve such that the cubic differential evaluated on every tangent vector gives a negative value---to a line in $\Delta$ going from a vertex to an interior point of an edge.
-Therefore, each non-vertex point on the boundary $\pa_\infty\mathbb{C}=\pa\Delta$ is the limit of a unique inextensible negative geodesic, while it can be shown that every non-negative geodesic tends to a vertex.
+As the figure shows, $\delta_0$ sends every \emph{negative geodesic} -- oriented curve such that the cubic differential evaluated on every tangent vector gives a negative value -- to a line in $\Delta$ going from a vertex to an interior point of an edge.
+Therefore, each non-vertex point of the boundary $\pa_\infty\mathbb{C}=\pa\Delta$ is the limit of a unique inextensible negative geodesic, while every nonnegative geodesic tends to a vertex.